qTox/qTox/INSTALL.md

 ### filter_audio
-This step is  best done before compiling `toxcore`.
+This step is  best done before compiling toxcore.

 Now you can either follow the instructions at https://github.com/irungentoo/toxcore/blob/master/INSTALL.md#unix or use the